 The North East is considered to be remote and off the tourist trail.
 Overall a bit of an adventurous attitude is required to get through it.
 If however you ever feel like it’s too much, there are convenient alternatives to get back onto a main route along the way.

-Anyone whose heart beats with adventure blood will want to get their adrenaline fix on the roads of the North West.
-An area for the extreme adventure seekers, you can expect challenging terrain, mud, and in your face excitement.
+Anyone whose heart beats with adventure blood will want to get their adrenaline fix on the roads of the Northwest.
+An area known for the most extreme adventure seekers, with these loops you can expect challenging terrain, mud, and in your face excitement.
 These roads should not be ridden solo, no matter how much you like a good challenge.
 Go as a duo, and you’ll both be rewarded with phenomenal scenery and local ethnic groups that are unknown and untouched to the outside world.
 Even among the challenging loops of the nortth, the Northwest Loop is one of the most extreme in Vietnam.

 Typically riders to the area have come to respect this untouched wonder and its unspoiled charm, leaving it free of promotion, blogging, and the exploitation that have touched the rest of Vietnam.
 See it for the anomaly that it is, and let the area remain only for the extreme thrill seekers among us.